 5 Habits Of A Clean Home

 1. Do a 15 minute pickup every night before bed.
 An oldie but always there for a reason.
 There’s nothing worse (or more unsanitary) than waking up to pans stacked in the sink with congealing grease and tomato sauce crusting on the plates.
+(This is a favorite habit of my beloved spouse, and another reason I took over dishes again.
+I’d rather stay up an extra 20 minutes.
+In return, The Todd makes our bed every morning.
+Worth it.)
 The sight of a clear living room floor when you stagger out of bed is soooo much better than stepping on a stray Lego in your bare, vulnerable foot.
 It doesn’t have to be perfect.
 Just…picked up.

 2. Wash, dry and PUT AWAY one load of laundry a day.
 I’m hanging my head in shame because I have 4 baskets of laundry squatting malevolently in my bedroom, waiting for me to put it all away.
 It’s not usable if it’s in a basket–it just means the kids will paw through it to find a clean shirt and all your neatly folded items end up on the floor.

 3. Toss the trash.
 Sounds obvious, but one of the main sources of clutter is all that stupid little stuff you forget to throw away–tags off a new sweater, wrappings from a package.
 Throw it away right then.

 4. Create a command central.
 You have slots for mail to be processed.
 For notes to be signed for school.
 For a calender with everyone’s schedules.
 Hopefully the Family Binder that holds All Things.
 (If you missed that post, click here.
 It will save your life.)
 No more searching for that missing bill or elusive appointment card.